s50600822/nycab/README.md

 ### GIVEN medallions/cabs
     select medallion, DATE_FORMAT(pickup_datetime, '%Y-%m-%d'), count(DATE_FORMAT(pickup_    datetime, '%Y-%m-%d')) from cab_trip_data  where medallion in     ('A0B5AF0F9B31690CEBB51ECD27D2BE71', '5AB4DE718E958FC082557F03BF439493') group by     medallion, DATE_FORMAT(pickup_datetime, '%Y-%m-%d');
+- The way we query data, this table might not be perfect, MySQL doesn't seem to support composite index of medallion and DATE_FORMAT(pickup_datetime, '%Y-%m-%d').
+It might be better to add a GENERATED date col with only date and declare index on the two for optimization.